StevenBlack/vocab/million-dollar-words.md

 A punctilious person is someone who is meticulous and pays attention to details, punctuation or otherwise.
 Marked by or concerned about precise accordance with the details of codes or conventions

+### Purity Spiral
+Members of political tribes inevitably begin competing with their fellows to be the most ideologically pure.
+The constant one-upmanship toward moral superiority causes the whole group to gradually become more extreme.
+E.g. Maoist China, Twitter echo-chambers.

 ### purlieu